Planning Orgs and Spaces

 Spaces

-Mapping Considerations
+Mapping considerations

 Broad environments, such as production environments, are commonly mapped to a foundation.
 More specific environments are mapped to an org or space.

-CF Layer | Examples of Environments |
+Cloud Foundry Layer | Examples of Environments |

 ---|---|